FermiDirak/Formulate/README.md

 });
 ```

-In the above example, each field is directly tied to a singular piece of data declared in the form.
+In the above example, each field is directly tied to a singular datum declared in the form.
 When the user inputs into the 'name' field, `form.name` updates accordingly.
 When the user presses the Submit Button, onSubmit is called with its link `form`.

-To use Formulate, it's highly suggested to create Formulate specific components _(prefixed with FL)_ that take in a _link_ and and optional _validator_ prop.
+To use Formulate, it's highly suggested to create Formulate specific components _(prefixed with FL)_ that take in a required _link_ and and optional _validator_ prop.

 ```jsx
 const FLTextInput = ({link, validator, label}: Props) => {